ycpcs/cs320-spring2016/labs/lab01.md

 Find someone in the class whose changes you want to fetch and merge.

-Using the Eclipse Git Repository Exploring perspective, configure a *remote* for that person's public repository.
+Using the Eclipse Git perspective, configure a *remote* for that person's public repository.
 Then return to the Java perspective and fetch changes from the remote.
 Finally, merge changes from the remote tracking branch containing the changes you fetched.

 ### Merge conflicts